FelixLoether/Resizer/README.md

 Resizer is a utility class that helps resizing images to a set of given sizes.

 #### Attributes
+- `default_format`: Format used when no other format is specified.
 - `sizes`: A dict containing two-tuples (width, height) and/or three-tuples (width, height, format) for each of the sizes (keys).
 If format is specified for a size, the result image will always be in that format.
 Otherwise, it remains in the original image's format.
 - `adaption_mode`: A string indicating what to do with images that are smaller than some of the sizes.